-Halloween might be a little lower key this year, but that does not mean you cannot get dressed up and celebrate with the fam!
+Halloween might be a little lower key this year, but that doesn't mean you can't get dressed up and celebrate with the fam!
 These easy DIY Halloween costumes will help you get into the spirit of Halloween without spending a lot of money, and with the added bonus of being creative too.
 Stock up on Tulip Color Products and get ready for some Fright Night fun this year!

 - Costume supplies as needed

 All you need for this easy DIY Halloween costume is a T-shirt and some Tulip Dimensional Fabric Paints!
-Maybe you decided to dress up after all, or maybe you just have not had time to throw something together.
+Maybe you decided to dress up after all, or maybe you just haven't had time to throw something together.
 Luckily you can make these last-minute T-shirt costume options the morning of Halloween and have them ready to wear in the evening.
-Throw in a matching prop and you have got Halloween in the (trick-or-treat) bag this year!
+Throw in a matching prop and you've got Halloween in the (trick-or-treat) bag this year!

-Ghost and goblins beware, there is a wickedly cool skeleton lurking in the night!
+Ghost and goblins beware, there's a wickedly cool skeleton lurking in the night!
 Make your Fright Night extra freaky with this easy DIY Halloween costume that glows with ghoulish effects.
 See how you can turn a tank top and leggings into a bone-chilling ensemble with this tutorial.

 You can carve a jack-o-lantern this Halloween, and you can dress like one too!
-If you do not feel like wearing a full costume but still want to celebrate, a themed T-shirt is the perfect alternative.
+If you don't feel like wearing a full costume but still want to celebrate, a themed T-shirt is the perfect alternative.
 Use Tulip Fabric Paints to make a glowing jack-o-lantern grin, an alien, a ghost or whatever spooky creation you can come up with!
-It is the easiest way to get into the spirit of Halloween whether you are binging on scary movies or tricking out some treats with the fam.
+It is the easiest way to get into the spirit of Halloween whether you're binging on scary movies or tricking out some treats with the fam.